Ann Arbor Elections Media Hub

 Q: Can I still register to vote in this election?

-A: Ann Arbor residents can register to vote in person through 8 p.m. on Election Day at the Ann Arbor City Clerk's office at Larcom City Hall or the city clerk's satellite offices at the University of Michigan Museum of Art and Pierpont Commons.
+A: Ann Arbor residents can register to vote in person through 8 p.m. on Election Day at the Ann Arbor City Clerk's office at Larcom City Hall or the city clerk's satellite offices at the University of Michigan Museum of Art and Pierpont Commons (satellite offices are open only in even-year February and November elections).
 Residents registering to vote within 14 days of an election will be required to provide proof of residency, such as a valid driver's license or a recent tax or utility bill.

 The City of Ann Arbor began hosting the Election Day Vote Center on Aug.
 6, 2024, to allow residents who register to vote on Election Day an opportunity to cast their Election Day vote in person.
 Previously, many residents who registered on Election Day at Larcom City Hall were issued absentee ballots.
 The Election Day Vote Center allows those registering on Election Day to vote in a similar manner to those voting at an Election Day polling place or an early vote site.
 The Election Day Vote Center is open at Larcom City Hall 7 a.m.–8 p.m. on Election Days, and is only available to voters registering to vote at the same time.